framps/raspiBackupDoc/en/src/how-can-i-install-and-test-the-beta-version.md

 ```

 The current *raspiBackup* version is saved so that you can switch back to the previous version at any time.
-so that you can switch back to the previous version at any time.
 This is done with

 ```